Sufferin’ Succulents! Beautify Outdoor Spaces with These Easy Containers

 - The plants in these containers can take full sun along the coast and part shade inland.

 - Succulents are frost-tender.
-During cold snaps, protect any container that includes them.
+During cold snaps, protect any container that includes them and keep them dry.

 - As shallow rooters, succulents thrive in shallow bowls, where they can grow for a few seasons before needing to be divided and repotted.
 If you mix in perennials, use a pot at least 8 to 10 inches deep to accommodate their roots, then divide and replant or refresh with new plants each spring.